Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Algorithms and Analysis

 \subsection{A Monotone Algorithm}

-The monotonicity in this task exists in two aspects: $vis\_rearrange(\cdot,\cdot)$, when a single action cannot fully reveal an occluded space; and when objects need repeated moves to achieve the sampled placements.
+There are two primitives which may require repeated moves of some objects: $vis\_rearrange(\cdot,\cdot)$ when multiple calls are required to reveal an occluded region; and when object rearrangement requires repeated moves of objects.
+The monotonicity can thus be defined where each directly occluded region can be revealed by one $vis\_rearrange(\cdot,\cdot)$ action, and object rearrangement moves each object at most once.
 Algorithm \ref{alg:fast-algo} solves the case when both subproblems are monotone.
 The algorithm rearranges reconstructed objects so that the object to be extracted and reconstructed next is not blocked or visually occluded by others.
 Thus, the direct occlusion space can be fully revealed after extracting the object.
 As both reachability and visual occlusion are tackled in the rearrangement primitive, the algorithm defines a primitive $rearrange(i)$ that combines $reach\_rearrange(V,i)$ and $vis\_rearrange(V,O)$.

 As illustrated in Figure \ref{fig:method-pipeline} step (c), during rearrangement, the algorithm computes the sweeping volume and the vision cone in front of the object to check blocking objects and visual occlusion.
 If objects that have not been reconstructed exist in this region, then $rearrange(i)$ fails as they cannot be safely moved.
 Otherwise, the primitive rearranges all reconstructed objects in this region.
 It may also move other reconstructed objects outside this region to open space for placements.
 After that, It samples and verifies placements to avoid the computed region.
 Finally, a trajectory is found by motion planning and executed.